 - First, follow the path as it heads behind the public toilets and farm buildings on the right-hand side.
 Cross the small country road and join the path directly opposite.

-- Next, take the path crossing two fields with a stile in the middle.
-After these fields, the path enters a wooded area (after another stile crossing) and heads downhill continuing alongside the River Dove through Beresford Dale Derbyshire.
+- Next, take the path crossing two fields with a stile in the middle into the woods and towards the River Dove.
+This is where you’ll enter Beresford Dale Derbyshire.

-- From here, the path crosses the River Dove – which will now be on your left-hand side.
-This area is known as Pike Pool.
+- From here, the path crosses the River Dove at Pike Pool, which will now be on your left-hand side.
 Cross back over the river via a narrow bridge when the path meets the road.
 Continue walking alongside the river through the next field.

 - Soon, the path continues beyond the wooden fence and large cliffs start to form a valley around you.